abdulhakmeh/KL_divergence_PhD_Assigment/readme.md

+## KL divergance with closed form Gaussian distribuation

-##This immplementaion of KL divergance to use the closed form Gaussian distribuation to calculate the density of two subsequances.
+##This immplementaion of KL divergancebased on closed form Gaussian distribuation to calculate the density of two subsequances.
 No garantie of resut.
 This work is done in 10 dayes as a PhD. assigment.

 ## to run the code you need to install the follwing python packegs:
 sklearn,